 Leadership, Maasai Women & Traditional Knowledge

 The community has its own way of organization whereby the elder men are at the top of the hierarchy, then elder women, morans and finally the girls.
 Passage from one age set from the moran to young adult is marked by slaughtering of a cow as an offering to the Gods.
 They have a ‘council of elders", which makes decisions as to which tribe will graze where and when, to avoid over-grazing and the destruction of the land.

-Parents pass on to their children knowledge of traditional medicines and instruct them about Masai rituals and traditions that touch every aspect of Masai life.
+Parents pass on to their children knowledge of traditional medicines and instruct them about Maasai rituals and traditions that touch every aspect of Maasai life.
 Youths learn the customs and ceremonies that will mark their passage from childhood to adulthood learning rituals that deal with sickness, bad fortune, marriage, and death.